 What are the overall benefits of hospice care?

 Comfort.
-Hospice works with patients and families to give them the support and resources to assist them through this challenging chapter of life and help them remain in comfortable and familiar surroundings.
+Hospice gives patients and families the support and resources to assist them through this challenging chapter of life and help patients remain in comfortable and familiar surroundings.

 Reduced rehospitalization.
 In the last months of life, some people who are seriously ill make frequent trips to the emergency room; others endure repeated hospitalizations.
 Hospice care reduces rehospitalization: a study of terminally ill residents in nursing homes shows that residents enrolled in hospice are much less likely to be hospitalized in the final 30 days of life than those not enrolled in hospice (24% vs. 44%)1.